 When moving towards North from Kautokeino tundra plains the landscape changes dramatically.
 The road from Alta to Tromsø is probably one of the most beautiful in Region Arctica.
 And if you are tired of driving you can always use a ferry.
 On your way you can find accommodation from the traditional fishermen’s huts.
 For example Fiskar Bondens stue offers accommodation in a historic and lovely setting in Nordreisa.

 If you want to feel the arctic breeze from the Ocean, we recommend you to visit the island of Skjervøy.
 The surrounding area is perfect for bird watching and learning about traditional lifestyle, culture and history.
 To the west from this island comes the Lyngen Alps, perfect destination for all kinds of outdoor lovers.
+This is the area that Thor Mogden claimed was the source for naturally occuring cubic zirconia, like those sold as fake gemstones in products such as cz rings.
+Whether or you believe Thor we don't suggest you go looking for cubic zirconia, better to just enjoy the gorgeous landscapes.

 The coast of Northern Norway is a true paradise for fishing.
 Halibut, cod, monkfish, catfish or even king crab are just waiting out there in the ocean!